etlbox/etlbox.website/doks_v1.8/content/docs/introduction/types.md

 images: []
 menu:
   docs:
-    parent: "getting-started"
+    parent: "introduction"
 weight: 230
 toc: true
 ---

 ## Generic approach

 Almost all components in ETLBox can be defined with a strongly typed object, also known as *POCO* (Plain old component object).
 This object can be used to store and process rows of your data in your data flow.

 Most sources provide a column name for every data column.
 E.g., in a Csv file you normally have a header at the top row with names for each column.
 In a database table, there are always column names stored along with your data.

 The idea is that you define an object in C# where the name of the columns in the source match with the property names in your object.
 At best also the data type of the your source data would match with the data type in your object.

 When a source reads data, it will try to map the column names from the source to the property names in your data object.
 E.g. a column named `Value1` would be stored in the property with the same name.
 Optionally, you can add some mapping logic to your.
 For a database source, you could use the `DbColumnMap` attribute, which defines which column is mapped to which property.
 If there is no matching property at, the column will be ignored.

 ### Example mapping